-Nike, adidas and Puma have at some point made their boots specifically for women, which is a great thing, as women’s feet are anatomically different, the problem is the availability of these boots is sporadic!
-Often marketed around the Women’s World Cup and then disappearing again…
+The Big 3 had at some point made their boots specifically for women, which is a great thing, as women’s feet are anatomically different, the problem is the availability of these boots is sporadic!
+They are often marketed around the Women’s World Cup and then disappearing again…

 Nike, on the other hand, started making their measurements and specifications more universal, and therefore more inclusive, by the summer of 2015.
 This has been made evident by first making the EU and UK values the same for men and women.
 US values still have a difference of 1.5 but this is displayed on the box, not only indicating that the built is the same regardless of gender but also confirming that the boots are unisex.
-And speaking of unisex, Nike’s Motion Blur collection back in 2017 is considered to be as such even if there were separate colourway releases for each gender.
+This is great to find your size, but not ideal looking for a great fit for your foot as women’s feet tend to be narrower than mens.

 Rivalling those in 2016 were the adidas Speed of White Pack, also made for some of the US women football stars at that time.
 The adidas Speed of White Pack displayed the X16+ Purechaos and the ACE 16+ Purecontrol in a white base with solar red and yellow colours respectively.
 More recently, in 2019 Nike unveiled the Victory Pack worn for that year’s Women’s FIFA World Cup which was held in France.
 The Victory Pack included the Mercurial, Phantom Venom, Phantom Vision, and Tiempo in an armoury blue hue with hand-sketched wing graphical print.